 V-I Characteristics of SCR | Modes of Operation of SCR

-SCR is widely used in power electronics for controlling the large power.
-In this post, we will discuss V-I characteristics of the SCR and its different modes of operation.
+SCR is widely used in power electronics for controlling large amounts of power.
+In this post, we will discuss the V-I characteristics of the SCR and its different modes of operation.

 What is SCR?

 SCR is a silicon control rectifier that belongs to the thyristor family.
 The SCR is a unidirectional semiconductor device that allows current to flow in one direction only.
-The SCR is four layers three-terminal device.
+The SCR is a four-layer, three-terminal device.
 The three terminals of the SCR are anode, cathode, and gate.
 The SCR can be turned on by applying the trigger pulse to the gate terminal.
-We can well understand the SCR working by studying the vi characteristics of SCR.
+We can understand the SCR’s working by studying the vi characteristics of SCR.

 SCR symbol